 At a glance:

-- 8K 30fps video, 4K 120/60/30fps
+- 8K 24/30fps, 4K 30/60/120fps

 Samsung’s S series range has been our go-to recommendation for the best smartphone for photographers for quite some time now, so it’s no surprise to see the latest flagship on the list here for landscape photography.

 First up is the impressively performing ultra-high resolution 200MP ‘main’ sensor, which is fronted by a 23mm f/1.7 equivalent lens.
-This is joined by three additional lenses for a total of four – that’s one more than the majority of smartphones, so you’ve got even more flexibility there too.
+This is joined by three additional lenses for a total of four – that’s one more than the majority of smartphones, so you’ve got even more flexibility there.
 You get an ultra-wide, plus two telephotos (3x and 5x).

-Read our full Samsung Galaxy S24 Ultra Review.
+Read our full Samsung Galaxy S25 Ultra

 Google Pixel 9 Pro